robn/greengrocer/README.md

 - accepts messages from the network in a trivial JSON format (that rsyslog can produce)
 - simple command-line search
+- in-built web server for HTTP+JSON searches
-- standalone - just Perl and some modules, no web server or database required
+- standalone - just Perl and some modules, no separate web server or database required

 ## quick start